PauloBigooD/PPGEEC2318-Aprendizado-de-M-quina/README.md

-# PPGEEC2318 Aprendizado de Máquina
+# PPGEEC2318 Machine Learning

-  Student: Paulo Eduardo da Silva Júnior
+### Student: Paulo Eduardo da Silva Júnior

+### Objective:
+ - Create five videos, one for each of the first five chapters of Designing Machine Learning Systems by Chip Huyen summarizing the key points of its respective chapter.

 ## Chapter 1: Overview of Machine Learning Systems